northle/docs/src/docs/introduction/introducing-northle.md

 # Introducing Northle

-Northle is a modern, declarative backend development framework for Node.js.
+Northle (pronounced `/nɑrθl/`) is a modern, declarative backend development framework for Node.js.
 It makes it easy to create fast and secure web applications with awesome developer experience.

 ::: warning
 Northle is currently in `alpha` stage.
 Altough it is already suitable for creating apps, you may encounter some bugs and API breaking changes.
 The documentation is not complete yet.